MicrosoftDocs/azure-docs/articles/azure-maps/azure-maps-authentication.md

 ## Authorization with role-based access control

+### Prerequisites

+If you are new to Azure RBAC, [Azure role-based access control (Azure RBAC)](../role-based-access-control/overview.md) overview provides Principal types are granted a set of permissions, also known as a role definition.
+A role definition provides permissions to REST API actions.
 Azure Maps supports access to all principal types for [Azure role-based access control (Azure RBAC)](../role-based-access-control/overview.md) including: individual Azure AD users, groups, applications, Azure resources, and Azure managed identities.
-If you are new to Azure RBAC, the Azure role-based access control overview provides d Principal types are granted a set of permissions, also known as a role definition.
-A role definition provides permissions to REST API actions.
 Applying access to one or more Azure Maps accounts is known as a scope.
 When applying a principal, role definition, and scope then a role assignment is created.

+### Overview

 The next sections discuss concepts and components of Azure Maps integration with Azure RBAC.
 As part of the process to set up your Azure Maps account, an Azure AD directory is associated to the Azure subscription, which the Azure Maps account resides.